sundowndev/phoneinfoga/README.md

 ## License

-This tool is MIT licensed.
+This tool is licensed under the GNU General Public License v3.0.

 ## Resources